Force over Distance: Chapter 14

 //What?//

 //There's one more thing on the list,// Young said guardedly. //In order for Carter to send me back, I agreed to report to Telford sometime today.
-We can send someone to switch with him at our convenience, but it's gotta be today, and he’s coming here.//
+We can send someone to switch with him at our convenience, but it's gotta be today.//

 Rush said nothing.
 His thoughts split into multiple streams that were almost impossible to follow.
 Almost.
-From the onslaught of images, because he was looking for it, Young caught a glimpse of a darkened chamber, where the light of Ancient crystals reflected off a pale, liquid sheen over the floor.
+From the onslaught of images, because he was looking for it, Young caught a glimpse of a darkened chamber, where the light of Ancient crystals reflected off the pale sheen of a shallow pool.
 Goa’uld script, gold and ostentatious, flowed down the walls.

 He tried to latch onto the memory, but couldn’t.